obirikan/Ad-Performance-Analysis/readme.md

    ```
 2. Place the `users.csv`, `advertisements.csv`, and `devices.csv` files in the working directory.
 3. Run the Python script or load the notebook to perform the analysis.

-## Author

-* Your Name

-## License

-This project is licensed under the MIT License.
-# Ad-Performance-Analysis